-Earth’s atmosphere is stationary relative to the surface, or in other words, the atmosphere is rotating at the same speed as the rest of the Earth.
-Thus, we often see smoke rising straight upward, as long as it is windless, or the surrounding air is not moving.
+Earth’s atmosphere is stationary relative to the surface.
+In other words, the atmosphere is rotating at the same speed as the rest of the Earth.
+Thus, we often see smoke rising straight upward if it is windless.

 From the standpoint of a moving steam locomotive, the surrounding air is felt moving toward the back.
-The reason is that the air is not moving with the locomotive, and thus, the steam & smoke emitted by the locomotive will move toward the back.
-However, the motion of smoke is not the result of the motion of the locomotive directly.
+Therefore, smoke emitted by the locomotive will move toward the back.
+Unlike Earth’s atmosphere, the surrounding air is not moving at the same speed as the steam locomotive.

 - Smoke – Wikipedia